 - 1 part elecampane

-- Sweetener – raw honey, maple syrup, brown rice syrup
+- Sweetener – raw local honey, maple syrup, brown rice syrup

 - Mix all herbs except the wild cherry bark and cover completely with water.
 Simmer gently until the liquid is reduced by half.
 Next, turn the heat off and add the wild cherry bark.
 Allow the mixture to infuse for 4 – 12 hours.